Dust2DNA3

 PhD summer school: Dust to DNA

-A one-week course, aimed at PhD students, that covers the journey from interstellar dust to habitable planets and the conditions for life.
+A one-week course, aimed at PhD students, that covers the journey from interstellar dust to habitable planets and the conditions for the origins and evolution of life.

-The lectures, inlcuding hands-on sessions, are taught by an international team of experts and have an interdisciplanary focus.
-We approach planet formation, exoplanet systems and the potential for life to emerge, using perspectives from astronomy, cosmochemistry, geology, and astrobiology.
+The lectures, including hands-on sessions, are taught by an international team of experts and have an interdisciplinary focus.
+We approach planet formation, exoplanet systems and the potential for life to emerge, using perspectives from astronomy, cosmochemistry, geology, and biology.

 Already confirmed teachers